X39/asapJson/README.md

 # ASAP JSON
 ASAP JSON is a simple quick&dirty json parser anybody can use

-to use it, simply throw in the JsonNode.cs file into your code and youre done!
+to use it, simply throw in the [JsonNode.cs](/ASAPJSON/asapJson/JsonNode.cs) file into your code and youre done!

-Usage examples are available in Programm.cs
+Usage examples are available in [Program.cs](/ASAPJSON/Program.cs)

 brought to you by X39 :)